Stipend Information for International Students

 Can international students who work 20 hours per week also receive a stipend?

-YES!
-Stipends do not contribute to the total work hours maximum of 20 hours per week.
-This includes GPTIs, TAs, and RAs on 50% of appointments.
+GPSG fellowship/stipend-style payments do not contribute toward the 20-hour per week on-campus employment limit.
+This includes students serving as GPTIs, TAs, or RAs on 50% appointments.

 How do I check if my payment meets my visa requirements?

-Students/ visa holders are responsible for ensuring on-campus employment meets the requirements of the government for on-campus work authorization and should consult with ISSS before accepting any positions for which they will receive payment.
-General information regarding international student employment and resources can be found on the ISSS website:
+Students should consult ISSS before accepting any paid position or leadership role.
+General information regarding international student employment can be found on the ISSS website: /isss/

-Please confirm with the GPSG Director of Finance that a stipend code is being used for your non-employment leadership position.
+Please confirm with the GPSG Director of Finance that the correct fellowship code is being used for your non-employment leadership position.

-If your Fellowship is a stipend, you may work up to (but not exceeding) 20 hours per week in an on-campus employment position, provided your visa allows for on-campus work.
+If your Fellowship is stipend-style, you may still work up to (but not exceeding) 20 hours per week in an on-campus employment role, provided your visa allows on-campus work.

 Are stipends taxed?